What is Application Integration?Download Brochure

 Some of the common accounting and finance application integration requirements include:

 - Business credit limit approval workflow automation

 - Automatic retrieval of Companies House data in response to a data driven event

 - Remove the risk of trading with companies who are financially unstable

 - Deliver complete visibility of financial information

 Bringing Systems and Applications Together

 Having disparate applications means that business processes become disjointed, employee productivity decreases and business growth stagnates.
 For example, businesses initially install accounting software or an ERP system for their business needs, over time departments implement an application that is suitable for their exact requirements – this results in disparate systems and applications which do not have the ability to ‘talk’ to each other.
 As the business grows, administration and the demand of real-time cross-departmental data increases.
-Data integration tools such as Codeless Platforms’ BPA Platform brings the information together and reduces the time spent on costly bespoke data integration projects.
+Data integration tools such as Codeless Platforms' business process automation tools brings the information together and reduces the time spent on costly bespoke data integration projects.